gregbugaj/delven-docs/content/_index.md

 ## Under the hood

-This is a complete rewrite of original PhantomSQL data extract engine that was written in Java.
+This is a complete rewrite of original PhantomSQL data extract engine that was originally written in Java.
+Due to limitations of how far application could have been I decide to rewrite it completelly and take adwantage of latest technology available.

 Main issues that will be addressing with this rewrite are as follows

 * Reworking language syntax
   * Based on modern languages / frameworks (EcmaScript / TypeScript / Python / Rubby / SQL/ Node.js)
-  * Web 2.0 and beyound (Support for extracting data from dynamic websites as well as realtime data extraction)
+  * Web 3.0 and beyound (Support for extracting data from dynamic websites as well as realtime data extraction)
 * Exposing low level API as first class citizens
   * Javascript
   * TypeScript
   * C++ navive extensions
 * Query plan
+* UI Execution Studio
 * Package Manager
-  * Delven Package Manager(DPM)
   * Node Package Manager(NPM)
 * Distributed Processing
-* Machine learning
+* Machine Learning